Creating a gem configuration file.

 ...

-# And run a test to fail
+get "static_pages/about"# And run a test to fail

 $ bundle exec rspec spec/requests/static_pages_spec.rb